-This program provided a general overview of attachment theory, family systems theory, child developmental psychology, separation and the grieving process, and the short- and long-term impact of parental conflict on the wellbeing of children.
-It was intended for family law lawyers and individuals other than mental health professionals.
+This program provides a general overview of attachment theory, family systems theory, child developmental psychology, separation and the grieving process, and the short- and long-term impact of parental conflict on the wellbeing of children.
+It is intended for family law lawyers and individuals other than mental health professionals.

-This program provided an introduction to the rule of law and the principles of fundamental justice for mental health professionals and individuals other than lawyers.
-It discussed the primary family law concepts relevant to parenting coordination, including the best-interests factors and test, developing parenting plans, and legal remedies for the breach of orders and agreements.
+This program provides an introduction to the rule of law and the principles of fundamental justice for mental health professionals and individuals other than lawyers.
+It discusses the primary family law concepts relevant to parenting coordination, including the best-interests factors and tests, developing parenting plans, and legal remedies for the breach of orders and agreements.

-The faculty for this program were John-Paul Boyd QC, Lawrence Pinsky and Lorne Wolfson.
+The faculty for this program are John-Paul Boyd QC, Lawrence Pinsky and Lorne Wolfson.
 Download the syllabus for this program.

-The faculty for the course were Wayne Barkauskas QC, Dr. Rachel Birnbaum, John-Paul Boyd QC, Tom Dart, Dr. Barbara Fidler, Herschel Fogelman, Aaron Franks, Cheryl Goldhart, Stephen Grant, Arlene Henry QC, Alf Mamo, Danny Melamed, Tracy Morrow, Krysta Ostwald QC, Lawrence Pinsky, Eugene Raponi QC, Rick Shields, Brahm Siegel, Senator Murray Sinclair, Bryan Smith and Lorne Wolfson.
+The faculty for the course are Wayne Barkauskas QC, Dr. Rachel Birnbaum, John-Paul Boyd QC, Dr. Barbara Fidler, Herschel Fogelman, Aaron Franks, Cheryl Goldhart, Arlene Henry QC, Alf Mamo, Danny Melamed, Tracy Morrow, Krysta Ostwald QC, Lawrence Pinsky, Eugene Raponi QC, Brahm Siegel, Senator Murray Sinclair and Lorne Wolfson.

 We will address arbitration clauses and arbitration agreements, the negotiation of arbitration agreements and how arbitrators are appointed and removed.
 We will discuss the role of the court in conducting judicial reviews and appeals of arbitrators’ decisions and the other ways in which the court may be involved in arbitration processes.

-The second pair of instructional dates will start with a discussion of the impact of family violence and power imbalances in the resolution of family law cases and mechanisms for screening for family violence and power imbalances.
-We talk about pre-hearing planning conferences and discuss the management of interim applications.
-Participants will be introduced to the fact pattern behind a mock arbitration.
+The second pair of instructional dates starts with a discussion of the impact of family violence and power imbalances in the resolution of family law cases and mechanisms for screening for family violence and power imbalances.
+We will talk about pre-hearing planning conferences, discuss the management of interim applications and review options for hearing the views of children

-27 February 2021: Rules of procedure, evidence and the nuts and bolts of running hearings
+5 November 2022: Rules of procedure, evidence and running hearings

 We will discuss rules of procedure for family law arbitrations, including the basic rules governing the admission of evidence in arbitrations.
-We will discuss options for hearing the views of children before moving into a pre-hearing conference in the mock arbitration.
-We will also begin reviewing the key issues involved in the effective management of hearings.
+We will then discuss options for hearing the views of children before moving into a pre-hearing conference in the mock arbitration.
+We will also begin to review the key issues involved in the effective management of hearings.

-On the last day of the course, we will discuss the drafting of arbitration awards, prepare and critique mock awards, and discuss legal obligations and considerations impacting on the writing and delivery of awards.
-We will review the issues arising after the delivery of awards and talk about the effective management of arbitration practices.
+On the last day of the course, we will discuss the drafting of arbitration awards abd the legal obligations and considerations impacting on the writing and delivery of awards.
+We review the issues commonly arising after the delivery of awards and talk about the effective management of arbitration practices.